Ravens Need to Keep Season From Slipping Away After Loss to Titans

 The Titans didn't show any respect for the Ravens by gathering on their logo prior to the game.
 Baltimore coach John Harbaugh confronted them before the order was restored.

-The Ravens appeared to use that slight as motivation and opened a 21-10 lead before falling apart late in the game.
+The Ravens opened a 21-10 lead before falling apart late in the game.
+It was. costly collapse.

 After the game against the Steelers, the schedule gets much easier and the Ravens will have an opportunity to make up some ground.
 Baltimore closes out the year with games against Dallas (Dec.
 3), at Cleveland (Dec.
 14), Jacksonville (Dec.
 20), New York Giants (Dec.
 27), and at Cincinnati (Jan.
 3).